-We have implemented a responsible sourcing risk assessment for strategic and high priority materials.
 Our internal company methods for identifying and assessing forests-related risks align with a multidisciplinary enterprise risk management program to ensure they are evaluated consistently across the company.
-Forests / Deforestation risks are annually assessed across our full direct operations and supply chain to inform our annual procurement process.
+Forests-related risks are annually assessed across our full direct operations and supply chain to inform our annual procurement process.
 Our risk assessment methodology uses reliable indices such as the Human Development Index (HDI), Worldwide Governance Indicators (WGI), Freedom in the World (FIW) - Human Rights Index and Yale Environmental Performance Index (EPI) to assess risk.
 We also utilized external consultants to validate our internal company methods.
 In 2019, we re-engaged with The Rainforest Alliance to review our updated risk assessment and add NEPCon risks into our assessment.
 This process of third-party engagement has been effective in validating our approach for assessing forest-related risks.
-The organization concluded that the results of their review are "very positive and indicate that IFF is aligned with industry expectations for sustainability."
 We also partnered with Transitions in 2019 to conduct a supply chain mapping study.
 The risk methodology and tool were developed by Transitions to understand environmental and social risks such as deforestation, threats to biodiversity, land conflicts, labor issues, and community involvement.
-The methodology assesses these impacts and their link to palm oil production and is based on various datasets provided by stakeholders such as WWF, Daemeter, GFW, Malaysian Environmental statistics, IUCN, FAO, Global Wetlands, ASEAN Peatland Forest Project, MPOB, SiPongi and BPS (Indonesian government), and UNESCO-IHE.
+The methodology assesses these impacts and is based on various datasets provided by stakeholders such as WWF, Daemeter, GFW, Malaysian Environmental statistics, IUCN, FAO, Global Wetlands, ASEAN Peatland Forest Project, MPOB, SiPongi and BPS (Indonesian government), and UNESCO-IHE.
 At the mills level, Transitions used the Global Forest Watch's Palm Risk Tool to investigate further risks in the catchment of the palm oil mills.
-This 2-step risk assessment approach is effective in confirming risks to a much more pre
+This 2-step risk assessment approach is effective in confirming risks to a much more precise level and help prioritize landscapes (jurisdictional, ecosystems, etc.) and issues of concern for IFF.
+The result is an overall mapping of IFF's sourcing areas per level of risk and list of priority mills and landscapes in the value chain.
+The findings of the analysis are shared with our procurement team to review for vendor selection.
+In 2020, we continue to leverage the risk assessment results developed with our partners.
+As part of our program cadence, we review and refresh our responsible sourcing risk assessment methodology on a 2-3 year basis and the next update is planned for 2021-2022.